PrefectHQ/prefect/docs/tutorials/storage.md

 ![Viewing details of a new S3 storage block in the Prefect UI](../img/tutorials/new-storage-block.png)

 !!! tip "Blocks and deployments are specific to a server or Prefect Cloud workspace"
-    Note that, if you ran through this tutorial on a local Prefect Orion server instance, the storage and infrastructure blocks you created would not also be configured on Prefect Cloud.
+    Note that, if you ran through this tutorial on a local Prefect server instance, the storage and infrastructure blocks you created would not also be configured on Prefect Cloud.
 You must configure new storage and infrastructure blocks for any Prefect Cloud workspace.

 ## Using storage blocks with deployments